 Second, the policy approaches could affect the region's resource adequacy outcomes.
-Under all policy approaches, energy market revenues tend to decline for most fossil units in the ISO-NE system.
-Forward Capacity Market ("FCM") revenues may increase to offset these losses, shifting revenue recovery from the energy markets to the capacity markets.
-However, over time, as market conditions for new technologies improve, these new technologies may become the most cost-effective technology for supplying FCM qualified capacity, rather than gas-fired technology.
+Under all policy approaches, energy market net revenues tend to decline for most fossil units in the ISO-NE system.
+Forward Capacity Market ("FCM") revenues may increase to offset these losses, shifting revenue recovery from the energy market to the capacity market.
+However, over time, as market conditions improve for new (non-fossil) technologies, such as battery storage, these new technologies may become the most cost-effective technology for supplying FCM qualified capacity, rather than gas-fired technology, thus reducing market-clearing capacity market prices (compared to prices needed to support gas-fired entry).
 This is the case in our analysis, which finds that battery storage technologies become the least-cost technology over the study period.
-This outcome could reduce FCM revenues paid to traditional fossil resources, thus increasing financial pressure for them to retire, and expanding the new technology's share of system resources.
+This outcome would reduce FCM revenues paid to traditional fossil resources, thus increasing financial pressure for them to retire, and expanding the new technology's share of system resources.
 This shift in technology mix could have consequences for reliability particularly if the operational characteristics of these new technologies differ from traditional technologies.
 Such reliability issues must be carefully considered, but are outside the scope of this study.
 These effects would be expected to occur under all of the alternative policy approaches.

 Under the Status Quo, however, resources procured through multi-year PPAs would not participate competitively in the FCM, as compared to the other policy approaches.
-In principle, market entry due to state procurements rather than transparent pricing could affect the market's performance, particularly price discovery (i.e., the market's ability to create reliable price signals) and excess volatility.
+In principle, market entry due to state procurements rather than transparent pricing could affect the market's performance, including diminished price discovery (i.e., the market's ability to create price signals that reliably reflect the true cost of entry) and excess volatility.
 PPA procurement timing may be more uncertain than that arising from market-based approaches, particularly given the absence of transparent environmental price signals, creating uncertainty for going-forward revenue recovery for existing resources.
 Such impacts could lead to a more disorderly transition to a decarbonized grid, with potential interim impacts on reliability and market outcomes.
+More generally, continued reliance on multi-year PPAs for clean resources would likely crowd out any market-based entry for clean energy resources and could diminish the FCM's ability to incent development of other new resources through in-market price signals.
+Such outcomes would have implications for reliance on the FCM as the foundation of New England's resource adequacy construct.
 While our study touches on these issues, a full assessment of these issues is outside its scope.